shkamaru/shkamaru.github.io/README.md

 5. **Purchase** include artwork available for purchase on Gumroad _(To be built)_

 ### Site Specs
 This is made using Jekyll.
 It is a simple, blog-aware, static site generator for personal, project, or organization sites written in Ruby.
 It takes text written in markup language and uses layouts to create a static website.
+Liquid is the templating language to process pages on the site.
+Liquid can output and modify variables, have logic statements inside the pages and loop over content.

 Running currently on `Jekyll Version - 4.1.1`